The operating layer

 Track AI visibility over time

-Go beyond one-time scans.
-GEO Monitor continuously tracks how ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews mention your brand, with visibility trends, citation tracking, and sentiment analysis.
+Go beyond one-time checks.
+AI Visibility Monitor continuously tracks how ChatGPT, Perplexity, Gemini, Claude, and Google AI Overview mention your brand, with visibility trends, citation tracking, and sentiment analysis.

-Monitor 5+ AI search engines simultaneously.
-See which models mention you and which don't.
+Monitor five AI search engines simultaneously.
+See which engines mention you and which don't.

 Citation tracking